hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-dynamic-sql.md

 # Dynamic SQL

-Dynamic SQL allows the developer to apply rules to fragments of the SQL query to be included or excluded at runtime based on the parameter values.
-Dynamic SQL can be added to general purpose queries, flat selects, and structured select queries.
+Dynamic SQL can be used in all [Nitro](./nitro.md) queries to include or exclude fragments of the SQL query at runtime based on the parameter values.
 In short, all `<select>` and `<query>` tags can include Dynamic SQL.

 Dynamic SQL can alter the SQL fragments by applying or injecting parameter values, by trimming sections of them, or by replicating them with iterators.